imnashu/BorderFree-Assignment/README.md

 8.The frontend is running at 3000 port and backend at 5000 port and Dynamo db at 8000 port.

-Note : I have used a Movie dataset which was available online out of the available fields I have used three fields
+Note : I have used a Movie dataset which was available online out of the available fields I have used three fields--

-  --- Title
+1.Title

-  --- Description
+2.Description

-  --- ImageUrl(When you click the title the image url gets updated to www.google.com and as required user is directed to a static page).
+3.ImageUrl(When you click the title the image url gets updated to www.google.com and as required user is directed to a static page).

 I have attached the screenshots of the user interface as well as the Image url updation in my AWS CLI.